-But sometimes, there are situations that just don’t fit into a concise, pre-determined category.
-And there is one such genre of restaurant we keep hearing over and over again - at parties, shuttle bus stops, or cardio barre classes we’ve actually never attended.
+But occasionally, we field requests that don’t quite fit into any of The Infatuation’s pre-determined categories.
+And there is one such genre of restaurant that comes up over and over again - at parties, at shuttle bus stops, in cardio barre classes we don’t actually attend.
 It’s what we’ve come to call the “Super Cute Reasonably Priced Restaurant To Catch Up With A Few Friends” (SCRPRTCUWFF).

 In general, SCRPRTCUWFFs are: